ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 comments: true
 ---

-You were triggered by the title, weren't you.
+You were triggered by the title, weren't you?
 You came here to look at the stupid arguments I wrote for defending legacy and on-premise solutions.
 Unfortunately, I have to disappoint you already.
 The title was indeed to trigger your interest.